-The Boston-Edison Historic District is an instantly recognizable address in the heart of Detroit, containing over 900 homes.
-Most homes were constructed between 1905 and 1925 and range in size from modest two-story vernaculars to impressive mansions.
-Early residents of Boston-Edison included Henry Ford, James Couzens, Horace Rackham, Sebastian Kresge, and Joe Louis.
+Boston-Edison is one of the addresses in metropolitan Detroit that is instantly recognized.
+It contains over 900 homes, most constructed between 1905 and 1925.
+Homes range in size from modest two-story vernaculars to impressive mansions.
+Past residents of Boston-Edison included Henry Ford, James Couzens, Horace Rackham, Sebastian Kresge, Joe Louis, and Berry Gordy Jr.

 Boston-Edison boasts the Historic Boston-Edison Association, the oldest continuous neighborhood association in the City, founded in 1926.